Boris Johnson tells EU leaders to stop whining about Trump

 Earlier, she had responded to Trump's win by saying the campaign had been notable for its confrontations, which had been hard to take.

-French President François Hollande -- who has said that Trump's comments on a dead soldier made him want to retch -- was due to speak Friday with the President-elect, his office told CNN.
+On Friday, French President François Hollande -- who has said that Trump's comments on a dead soldier made him want to retch -- had a "cordial" eight-minute phone conversation with the US President-elect during which they agreed to work to clarify positions on key issues, Elysée spokeswoman Elise Beretz told CNN.

-He said he would seek to clarify positions with Trump during the call.
-"My duty is to make sure we have the best possible relations with the United States, but a relationship that is based on frankness and clarity," Hollande said, according to CNN affiliate BFMTV.
+Those issues included the fight against terrorism, Ukraine, Syria, Iraq and the Paris Agreement on climate change, she said.

+They also "remembered the history and values that the two countries have in common, the amicable relations between France and the United States," Beretz said.

 Hollande had earlier congratulated Trump on his win but said the result "leads to uncertainty," adding that he urged "vigilance because of statements made by Donald Trump."